eead-csic-compbio/scripting_linux_shell/session1.md

 - The path to the destination were to make a copy of the file.

 In either case, if it is a remote file, the format is `user@host:path`, using `:` to separate the user and host from the path of the file.

+If you want to try out these commands and have no server no test them you can apply to get free accounts on servers listed at [https://shells.red-pill.eu](https://shells.red-pill.eu)